 In summary: firstly, if the model underestimates sulfate more ammonia is available to form nitrate aerosols, which leads to an overestimation.
-Secondly, even small differences in modelled temperature and relative humidity compared the situation at the instrument could change the nitrate gas/aerosol partitioning.
-Finally, if NH2 concentrations are overestimated themselves, even more NH3 is available to neutralize NO3, and even more ammonium-nitrate is formed.
-We think those three processes together explain a large part of our overestimation of nitrate aerosols.
-Other models experience similar problems in simulating aerosol nitrate, for example the Comprehensive Air quality Model with extensions (CAMx)/particulate matter CAMx (PMCAMx) (e.g. Aksoyoglu et al., 2011; Andreani-Aksoyoglu et al., 2007) or WRF/Chem (e.g. Li et al., 2010), once the diurnal cycle of aerosol nitrate contributions is looked at, and not only the mean.
+Secondly, if not enough HNO3 is removed more total nitrate is available for partitioning.
+Thirdly, even small differences in modelled temperature and relative humidity compared to the situation at the instrument could change the nitrate gas/aerosol partitioning.
+Finally, if NH3 concentrations are overestimated themselves, even more NH_3 is available to neutralize NO_3^- , and even more ammonium-nitrate is formed.
+We think those processes together explain a large part of our overestimation of nitrate aerosols.
+Other models are better able to simulate mean nitrate concentrations, for example the Comprehensive Air quality Model with extensions (CAMx)/particulate matter CAMx (PMCAMx) (e.g. Aksoyoglu et al., 2011; Andreani-Aksoyoglu et al., 2007) or WRF/Chem (e.g. Li et al., 2010), but once the diurnal cycle of gas-/aerosol partitioning of nitrate is looked at, also these modeling systems exhibit problems.

 We have seen that there are substantial model deficiencies to accurately describe nitrate aerosols and that this is a general problem also for other, comparable model systems.
 One straightforward way to improve the situation will be to increase the horizontal resolution of the simulations to better represent the variability in temperature and relative humidity.
-A better knowledge on NH2 emissions and concentrations is needed.
+A better knowledge on NH3 emissions and concentrations is needed.
 The impact of the implementation of a comprehensive wet phase chemistry scheme will be investigated in a future study.